-Councillor Helen Ballentine was elected to Yarriambiack Council in 2005 and was the 2009 Mayor.
-Re-elected in 2012, Helen brings a wealth of experience and wisdom from her professional life and from working with council teams over her 3 terms.
+Councillor Helen Ballentine was first elected to Yarriambiack Council in 2005 and was the 2009 Mayor.
+Re-elected in 2012 and 2016, Helen brings a wealth of experience and wisdom from her professional life and from working with council teams over her four terms.

 As a new councillor you will be determined to make your mark, to demonstrate that you were worth being elected, and to learn all you need to know.
-However, avoid the temptation to make rash promises to constituents, for you won’t be able to deliver.
+However avoid the temptation to make rash promises to constituents that you won’t be able to deliver.

 The best decisions are those that have the backing of your team, and you will come to realise that this is always more beneficial to ratepayers and the council.
 In time you will learn to agree to disagree and see things as a business decision rather than a personal loss.

 It may help to see yourself as a local government ‘diplomat.’
 Get to know your fellow councillors from a business sense, understand what their interests are, where their strengths lie, and learn the guidelines.
 You spend a lot of time with people that you normally wouldn’t associate with and the best way to build relationships is through the council business.
 Take an interest in each other’s roles, reports and delegations, giving encouragement and recognition when it is due.
 You don’t have to go overboard, it could be a simple acknowledgment of the hours they have put into an issue.

 Always be yourself and show respect for the other members of your team who have been democratically elected to council.

 Remember that winning on an issue isn’t always your goal.
 If you are voted down, see this as opportunity to represent your ward and you will gain respect for presenting an issue you believe needs to change.
 If you have presented the evidence you need to support your argument and the result is a compromise, you have done your job.